top of page

 We are a participatory congregation.
 Once a month on Shabbat in lieu of a Shabbat service, a member of the Shul community leads a short candle lighting ceremony on Zoom.
 Leaders are guided by a brief outline which includes the Shabbat candle blessing, kaddish and kiddush, and leaves room for each leader to be as creative as they wish.
 Contact us to learn more or host.

-Remember that The Shul of New York has no minimum membership dues, and we count on your generosity to ensure our future.
-We ask that you please explore
+We have no minimum membership dues and we count on your generosity to ensure our future.
+We ask that you please explore our donation opportunities and contribute to one that resonates with you.

 We're all volunteers!
 Would you like to volunteer to help during our in-person services?
 Contact Karen Seidman at Karen@theshulofnewyork.org to volunteer.

 Fine Print: We are required to strictly adhere to FDNY occupancy regulations for the safety of all.
 While we expect to accommodate everyone, we are required stop admitting people when occupancy limits are reached.
 If you arrive after the scheduled start of any service, you may not find a desired seat.
 Anyone attending a service may be photographed and/or videoed.
-By attending any Shabbat Service you are giving permission for these pictures and/or videos to appear on the Shul website and/or other Shul publications. ...
+By attending any Shabbat Service you are giving permission for these pictures and/or videos to appear on the Shul website, social media, and/or other Shul publications. ...
 Lawyers, feh!

 bottom of page